ta-web-paris/labs-twitter-clone/course/part1.md

           errorMessage: "Something went wrong when signing up" });
       } else {
-        // User has been created...now what?
+        // User has been created
+        // For now we will redirect to the home page res.redirect('/');
       }
     });
   });